 Buying vs Renting a Luxury Boston Apartment

 There’s no experience quite like living in a Boston luxury condo.
 If you’ve ever lived life at the top and enjoyed stunning views of the Boston Harbor or city skyline and had access to dozens of amenities that make life easier, you likely never want to go back.
 If this is your first time considering a Boston luxury apartment, life is about to get much sweeter!
-While the decision to live in a luxury dwelling may already be made, what may not be decided is whether to buy or rent one.
+While you may have already made the decision to live in a luxury dwelling, what may not be decided is whether to buy or rent one.
 Should you make the commitment and buy a condo outright, or should you rent and keep your options open?